-About Me
+About

-I'm Doctor Yaad
+I'm Yaad Mohammad.

 Medical Doctor.
 Calisthenics athlete.
 Content creator.
 Online coach.
 Based in the Netherlands, built by a Kurdish kid who refused to pick just one lane.

-I've never been the type to fit neatly into one box.
 I'm a medical doctor who spends his free time doing muscle ups and planche work.
 I'm a calisthenics athlete who reads research papers for fun.
 I'm a content creator who actually practices what he preaches, because I've seen what happens when people don't.

 What drives me is the intersection of all these worlds.
 Medicine taught me how the body works.
 Calisthenics taught me what it's capable of.
 Content creation gave me a way to share that with people who care about doing things the right way.
 And coaching lets me apply all of it to help real people get real results.

-The Journey
+The journey

 Dancing